mdjohnson538/mdjohnson538.github.io/README.md

 "Pop Shop III" by Keith Haring

 ## About Me
-I'm interested in the application of social and data science to real-world problems, particularly within the contexts of intimate partner & sexual violence, health and human service-related advocacy efforts, and political representation.
+I'm interested in the application of social and data science to real-world problems, particularly within the contexts of intimate partner & sexual violence, health and human service-related advocacy efforts, public opinion, and political representation.

 Disclaimer: I am no web designer (chat gpt wrote the code for this site & I filled in the blanks)